Improwised/kb.repairrabbit.github.io/content/advanced-configuration/settings.md

 ### **Modules**

-Here user can enalble/disable the modules.
-For example `accessories` module.
+Here a user can enable/disable the modules.
+For example accessories module.

 * Accessories